NicolasPlanass/NicolasPlanass/README.md

 - 👋 Hi, I’m @NicoPlanass!
-Full Stack Developer
+Full Stack Web Developer
 - 👀 I’m interested in soccer, music and stocks!
 Always ready to learn more!
 - 🌱 Currently deepening knowledge of React.JS
 - 💻 I’m looking to collaborate on amazing projects in the future and be part of an incredible team! 👏